2nd, 4th and 5th Sundays

 This service explores and celebrates a particular theme or aspect of Christian faith.
 It is prepared by a planning team who use material from a wide range of sources including Iona, Taize and Inclusive Church writers.
 The structure of the service is variable; there is usually a contemporary reading or poem as well as a Bible reading, sometimes a time of discussion, often a multi-sensory action or reflection.
 Topics include ethical concerns like a Christian response to environmental issues or Christian doctrines like the Trinity.

 There are special services for Christmas, Candlemas, Ash Wednesday, Mothering Sunday, Holy Week, Easter, Pentecost, Harvest, All Souls and Remembrance Sunday.

 For more information about this year’s see the Saints Alive link and scroll down to the ‘What’s on’ page.

-A short, quiet service of psalms, canticles, readings and prayer.
+This is a short, quiet service of psalms, canticles, readings and prayer.

 Through baptism we welcome people of all ages into the church family.

 We baptise children either during our 10am Sunday service, though not during lent, or at a special baptism service at 12 noon on a Sunday.
 Adults can be baptised at St John’s, though it is normal for adults to be baptised and confirmed at the same time.

 If you would like to have a baptism at St John’s please contact the vicar.